 The easiest and cheapest summer treat you can do is a fresh juice Popsicle.
-Assuming you already have a juicer there isn’t a huge cost here, your fruits and veggies and the popsicle mold (alternatively you can use an ice cube rack with popsicle sticks (from the dollar store) sticking out of each one.
+Assuming you already have a juicer there isn’t a huge cost here, your fruits and veggies and the Popsicle mould (alternatively you can use an ice cube rack with Popsicle sticks (from the dollar store) sticking out of each one.
 Just make sure you consider the following:

 - Go heavy on the fruit, but make sure you add plenty of veggies, I typically use three fruits for 1 vegetable, or 3 fruits to 2 veggies with a little bit of honey.

 - Don’t use-overpowering tastes such as celery or green peppers and for fruits make sure you add a base of freshly squeezed oranges and juiced apples.

 - If you use juice from concentrate or juice boxes the cost is higher, the taste sugars up as it freezes, and the health value is less than zero (a low negative).

 - Experiment with a sprinkle of rose water in the mix, a sprinkle of cinnamon or nutmeg